-- A. Status level will be determined by the athlete's TWO Baton status level. - B. An athlete performs his/her skills with one baton for a minimum of 30 seconds and a maximum of 45 seconds. - C. After the athlete does the minimum/maximum one baton, then two and or three batons must be added. - D. The Advanced/Adult athletes may add four or more batons. - E. The Challenger/Novice/ Beginner athlete is not required to twirl three, four or more batons. - F. An athlete must show skills with every individual baton. - G. The athlete must show the ability to perform with more than one baton. - H. Gymnastic/Tumbling: - 1.
-Novice may NOT incorporate any Gymnastic/Tumbling Skills - 2.
-Challenger/Beginner may incorporate 1 Gymnastic/Tumbling Skill - 3.
-Advanced may incorporate 3 Gymnastic/Tumbling Skills - 4.
-Adult athletes may incorporate 3 Gymnastic/Tumbling Skills - I. Gymnastic skills are allowed, but NOT_required. - J. When twirling two batons, the requirements under two batons apply. - K. If twirling three or more batons, the requirements under three batons apply. - L. Choreography of routine is minimum/maximum one baton then addition of other batons may be in any order.
-Example: One Baton, three batons, then ends with two batons. - M. An Opening pose is required. - N. Timing begins with the first movement after the opening pose. - O. Timing ends with a closing pose. - P. Ending pose may be done with one or any combination of other batons used. - Q. A two (2) point penalty will be assessed if the athlete executes a Two Baton or a Three Baton routine and does not show the ability to add batons. - R. Time Limits: - 1.
-Novice athletes have 1:30-3:00 minutes. - 2.
-Challenger and Beginner athletes have 1:30 -3:00minutes. - 3.
-Advanced and Adult athletes have 1:30 3:00 minutes - S. Placement: - 1.
-Ten athletes will qualify in each age and ability level for the AAU Junior Olympic Games. - 2.
-Top 6 Athletes in each age and ability level will medal at the AAU Nationals/AAU Junior Olympic Games.
+- A. Status level will be determined by the athlete's TWO Baton status level. - B. An athlete performs his/her skills with one baton for a minimum of 30 seconds and a maximum of 45 seconds. - C. After the athlete does the minimum/maximum one baton, then two and or three batons must be added. - D. The Advanced/Adult athletes may add four or more batons. - E. The Challenger/Novice/ Beginner athlete is not required to twirl three. - F. An athlete must show skills with every individual baton. - G. The athlete must show the ability to perform with more than one baton. - H. When twirling two batons, the requirements under two batons apply. - I. If twirling three or more batons, the requirements under three batons apply. - J. Choreography of routine is minimum/maximum one baton then addition of other batons may be in any order.
+Example: One Baton, three batons, then ends with two batons. - K. An opening pose is required. - L. Ending pose may be done with one or any combination of other batons used. - M. A two (2) point penalty will be assessed if the athlete executes a Two Baton or a Three Baton routine and does not show the ability to add batons.

-V. SOLO DANCE TWIRL
+V. DANCE-TWIRL FREESTYLE

-- A. An athlete performs a one baton routine to a musical selection of his/her choice - B. No other twirling equipment or props allowed. - C. Athletes may only incorporate 3 Gymnastic/Tumbling Skills. - D. Gymnastic skills are allowed, but NOT required. - E. No backdrops or scenery allowed. - F. The routine should interpret the music so the audience can see what they hear. - G. The routine will be judged on twirling content, dance content, choreography/ production, technique and quality of performance, along with appearance/presentation/showmanship - H. Routine content should include: variety and difficulty of baton with dance, twirls with traveling, ambidexterity, rhythm, timing, facial and artistic impression.
+- A. Performance level for this division is based off of the athlete's solo status level. - B. An athlete performs a one baton routine to a musical selection of his/her choice. - C. No other twirling equipment or props allowed. - D. The routine should interpret the music so the audience can see what they hear. - E. The routine will be judged on twirling content, dance content, choreography/ production, technique and quality of performance, along with appearance/presentation/showmanship. - F. Routine content should include: variety and difficulty of baton with dance, twirls with traveling, ambidexterity, rhythm, timing, facial and artistic impression. - G. The routine should tell a story with a beginning, middle and end. - H. For the AAU Junior Olympic Games/National Baton Competition music must be sent in via hard copy or emailed in MP3 orMP4 format by the competition registration deadline.
+See Music Rules Page 17.